Nexedi/jio/docs/revision_storages.rst

 Why Conflicts can Occur
 -----------------------

-Using jIO you can store documents in multiple storage locations.
-With increasing number of users working on a document and some storages not being available or responding too slow, conflicts are more likely to occur. jIO defines a conflict as multiple versions of a document existing in a storage
+Using jIO you can store documents in multiple locations.
+With an increasing number of users working on a document and some storages not being available or responding too slow, conflicts are more likely to occur. jIO defines a conflict as multiple versions of a document existing in a storage